-- 1. Office of the Executive Director for International Cooperation.
-The mission of the International Cooperation (IC) Office is to strengthen key international partnerships through cooperative Acquisition & Sustainment initiatives to improve interoperability and sharpen the warfighter's technological edge.
-Refer to Chapter 13 of this textbook, "Systems Acquisition and International Armaments Cooperation Programs," for further information regarding these programs. - 2.
-Office of the Executive Director for Special Access Program Central Office.
-The Office of the Executive Director for Special Programs serves under the authority and direction of both the Deputy Secretary of Defense (DepSecDef) and the USD(A&S), directly reporting to the DepSecDef as the Director of the DOD Special Access Program (SAP) Central Office (SAPCO) and functionally reporting to USD(A&S) as the Director for Special Programs.
+- 5. Office of the Executive Director for International Cooperation-The mission of the International Cooperation (IC) Office is to strengthen key international partnerships through cooperative Acquisition & Sustainment initiatives to improve interoperability and sharpen the warfighter's technological edge.
+Refer to Chapter 13 of this textbook, "Systems Acquisition and International Armaments Cooperation Programs," for further information regarding these programs. - 6.
+Other offices within OSD(A&S)-These include the Assistant Secretary of Defense for Sustainment (ASD(Sustainment)), which includes the Defense Logistics Agency (DLA).
+More details on the role of DLA in the security cooperation enterprise can be found later in this chapter and other chapters of this textbook.
+And the Assistant Secretary of Defense for Energy, Instillations, and Environment.